killvxk/BEKernelDriverUpdated/README.md

 - use my PdFwKrnl Mapper [github.com/i32-Sudo] or another mapper (DO NOT MANUAL MAP OR USE KDMAPPER, THIS IS DTC)
 ```
 # Contact
-If you want to contact me in regards of my work or projects my discord is -> `_chisla`, Please do not message me for Issues or Learning/Studying I am not a teacher.
+If you want to contact me in regards of my work or projects my discord is on my main github page / readme.md [i32-Sudo](https://github.com/i32-Sudo), Please do not message me for Issues or Learning/Studying I am not a teacher.